IoT4Env/AoC/README.md

 You can install Clojure by following one of the following guidelines:

-1. Direct installation
+- Direct installation

     Follow the official [Clojure guide](https://clojure.org/guides/install_clojure).

-1. Docker installation
+- Docker installation

     See [Docker installation guide](#docker-execution) on this page.

 **IMPORTANT**

-**If you plan to not using Clojure any time soon after this, i would recommend using the docker installation method.**
+**If you plan to NOT using Clojure any time soon after this, i would recommend using the docker installation method.**

 **This way, your system will be unaffected and you can remove the Clojure image whenever you want.**